 Photo: Macy in Austin for Flytographer.
 Jessica captures memories in her hometown with a Modern Headshot in Austin.

 Did you know that it takes a fraction of a second for people to decide if they trust you or not?
-If you’re starting your career or venturing with new opportunities, use this split-second assessment to your benefit and make the best impression possible.
-A good headshot is like your business card and of utmost importance for your career.
+If you’re starting your career or venturing to new opportunities, use this split-second assessment to your benefit and make the best impression possible.
+A good headshot is like your business card and is of utmost importance for your career.

 In business, as in life, if someone is interested in working with you, they’ll most likely look you up online.
 That means that your headshot is their impression of you.
-Hence, it’s your first chance to build trust and relationships.
+It’s your first chance to build trust and relationships.
 A good picture should depict who you are and give your audience a good grasp of what you can bring to them professionally.

 By the looks of it, remote work is here to stay.
 More and more professionals will either work from home or take a hybrid approach from now on.
-That means that online tools such as Zoom and Microsoft teams will continue to be part of our work routines.
+That means that online tools such as Zoom and Microsoft Teams will continue to be part of our work routines.

 But remember, no one likes to chat with a blank avatar.
 It feels like talking to a ghost! 👻 If there’s space for a profile picture there, why not add one?
 It only takes a few seconds, and it’s yet another chance for you to stand out from your peers or competition.